-Prerequisite for Live-1 deployment
+Prerequisite for deployment on the Cloud Platform

 We use two Pod Security Policies in the Cloud Platform, restricted and privileged.